-(b) A is accused of fraudulently delivering to another person a counterfeit coin, which at the time when he delivered it he knew to be counterfeit.
+(b) A is accused of fraudulently delivering to another person a counterfeit coin which at the time when he delivered it he knew to be counterfeit.

-The fact that at the time of its delivery A was possessed of a number of other pieces of counterfeit coin is relevant.
+The fact that at the time of its delivery A possessed a number of other pieces of counterfeit coin is relevant.